jaredschnelle/LiveSharp/README.md

 # Demo Project

-* There is a simple sample / demo project in the /Demos/Simple-Blazor-Server folder.
-Simply set that as the startup project and run after you have started livesharp-server via the command line.
+* There is a simple sample Blazor project in the `/Demos/Simple-Blazor-Server` folder.
+Simply set that as the startup project and run after you have started livesharp server via `dontnet run` on the command line.
 * Example 1: Go to Pages/Index.razor when the app is running and modify the css and save the file.
 The changes should update immediately.
 * Example 2: Click the increment button several times.
 Now, go change the amount in the IncrementCounter() method and save the file, then click the button again.